 Achilles Tendon Injury

-An Achilles tendon injury affects professional and amateur athletes alike.
+An Achilles tendon injury can affect both professional and amateur athletes.

 The Achilles tendon is one of the longer tendons in your body, stretching from the bones of your heel to your calf muscles.
 You can feel it -- a springy band of tissue at the back of your ankle and above your heel.
 It allows you to extend your foot and point your toes to the floor.